Global Mobility

 The legal structure of the group, duration of assignment and tax implications must be assessed to prevent unintended permanent establishment risks or compliance inconsistencies.

-Digital Nomad Visa: The Digital Nomad Visa allows remote workers and certain self-employed professionals to reside in Spain while maintaining professional activity for foreign companies or international clients.
+The Digital Nomad Visa allows remote workers and certain self-employed professionals to reside in Spain while maintaining professional activity for foreign companies or international clients.

 Although operationally flexible, this regime requires careful evaluation of income thresholds, contractual arrangements and potential tax residency implications.